fscm/terraform-module-aws-spark/README.md

 That AMI ID is the one that should be used as the value for the required `ami_id` variable.

-### AWS Route53
+### AWS Route53 Service (optional)

-The AWS Route53 service is required for this module.
+If you wish to register the instances FQDN, the AWS Route53 service is also required to be enabled and properly configured.

+To register the instances FQDN on AWS Route53 service you need to set the `private_zone_id` and/or `public_zone_id` variable(s).

 ## Module Input Variables